tonytvo/blog-generator/content/blog/emotional-intelligence-summary/index.md

 ### Greet People by Name
 - "a person's name is the most important word in any language to them.
 Use it often and respect it"

-### Watch Body Language
-- Does the person make good eye contact?
-- Does their smile appear sincere?
-- Do they appear relaxed or tense and fidgety?

 ### Make Timing Everything
 - Avoid asking a person for something when you can tell they are angry or under a lot of stress

 ### Develop a Back-pocket Question
 - Have a question to ask in case a conversation lags.
 Avoid questions about sensitive topics.

-### Don't Take Notes at All Meetings
-- In a meeting where people interact, avoid taking extensive notes.
-Instead, focus on watching people's body language.

 ### Plan Ahead for Social Gatherings
 - On an index card, list who will be at the event along with any talking points you want to use.
 Also list anything you agreed to bring so you don't forget.